 Consider carefully whether mobile broadband is the right option for you?
 Have a read through our Beginner's Guide to Mobile Broadband.
-If you're just a casual web surfer, updating Facebook now and again, sending a few e-mails, then it may well be better; if on the other hand you regularly watch long videos online, download a lot of music, play games online or you need to share your connection with others in the household, you may find mobile broadband has limitations that will hinder your Internet experience.
+If you're just a casual web surfer, updating Facebook now and again, sending a few e-mails, then it may well be better; if on the other hand you regularly stream long videos online, download a lot of music, play games online or you need to share your connection with others in the household, you may find mobile broadband has limitations that will hinder your Internet experience.
 Mobile broadband is great for many situations, but make sure it's the right option for you.

 Mobile phone coverage is getting more universal but in the early days, it was more patchy.
 If you plan to mainly use your mobile broadband connection at home, make sure the network operator you're considering is able to deliver a good quality service (i.e. reliable and fast enough) in your area.
 In particular, don't rely exclusively on the coverage maps that the providers produce but ask your neighbours.
-If you have a 3G mobile phone, see if you have 3G or 3.5G coverage in the area.
+If you have a 3G or 4G mobile phone, see if you have 3G or 4G coverage in the area.
 Bear in mind that mobile broadband modems can vary and smaller modems have smaller aerials.
 If you are unsure, avoid long term commitments.
 You could ask a friend to borrow their mobile broadband modem and see how well it works.

 You can get mobile broadband services on a Pay-as-you-go (PAYG) or contract basis, just like ordinary mobile phones.
 You will find the PAYG and one-month contract services tend to have higher setup fees, whilst 12 month contract will offer free hardware.
 18 month or longer contracts may include additional allowances or lower monthly costs.
-Also, if you want a free laptop as part of the deal, then you will need to sign up to a longer contract.
-Do make sure you know how much the laptop is worth before you commit to a contract so you can make sure it's a good deal.
+Also, if you want a free laptop or tablet as part of the deal, then you will need to sign up to a longer contract.
+Do make sure you know how much the tablet or laptop is worth before you commit to a contract so you can make sure it's a good deal.
 If you go with a PAYG or short term contract, you may not be able to use your mobile broadband abroad (see below).

 There are various packages which provide for different usage levels.
 Some include a very small amount of bundled traffic whilst others include lots, or may even suggest the service is unlimited.
 Make sure you understand your likely requirements, and whether you can change this within your contract period, and select the right option.